brainstormforce/wp-spectra/README.md

 Spectra Legacy receives maintenance updates only: security fixes, WordPress and PHP compatibility, and critical bug fixes.
 New features ship in Spectra Blocks.

+### 2.20.1 - Friday, 31st July 2026 ###
+* Fix: This update addressed a security bug.
+Props to Wordfence for reporting it responsibly to our team.
+Please make sure you are using the latest version on your website.

 ### 2.20.0 - Tuesday, 14th July 2026 ###
 * Renamed to "Spectra Legacy"; all blocks, settings, and content remain fully intact.
 * Fix: This update addressed a security bug.
-Props to WPScan for the responsible disclosure.
+Props to Muni Nitish Kumar Yaddala and WPScan for the responsible disclosure.
 * Fix: Info Box — anchor, custom CSS classes, and responsive conditions missing on the frontend after the apiVersion 3 migration.
 * Fix: Raw CSS text printed below the Image block in Customizer preview.